davidfstr/trycast/README.md

 > These limitations are in the process of being resolved by
 > [introducing TypeForm support to mypy](https://github.com/python/mypy/issues/9773).

+## Recommendations when using trycast

+- So that `trycast()` can recognize TypedDicts with mixed required and optional keys correctly:
+    * Use Python 3.9+ if possible.
+    * Prefer using `typing.TypedDict`, unless you must use Python 3.8.
+      In Python 3.8 prefer `typing_extensions.TypedDict` instead.
+    * Avoid using `mypy_extensions.TypedDict` in general.

 ## Release Notes

 ### Future